5 Ways CLM Advances Digital Negotiation

 This happens via several mechanisms.
 The capture of metadata helps evaluate past contractual relationships, terms, conditions and milestones.
 An analytics engine builds cross-reference tables and accompanying graphs, charts and other visual displays, which then inform KPIs to report to the C-suite, and strategies to improve negotiations.
 Dashboard functionality helps you track the current workflow and status of contracts to manage cycle times, stakeholder engagement, approvals and other factors in real-time.

-Data analytics trigger a granular deep dive into what you have and what you want.
+Data analytics triggers a granular deep dive into what you have and what you want.
 More advantageous and more enforceable contracts may result.
 This is another aspect of a CLM system to examine during the evaluation process.

 Digital negotiation is likely going to become a norm and an expectation.
 Eventually, it will be a need-to-have, rather than a nice-to-have.
 Contracts serve as the lifeblood for many organizations and a digital platform helps make that dynamic more apparent.
 Draw on the considerations in this article and explore how digital negotiation can change the way business is done in your organization.